bitrise-io/devcenter/_articles/en/getting-started/getting-started-with-xamarin-apps.md

 1. Set up your code signing identity and provisioning profile [on Visual Studio](https://docs.microsoft.com/en-us/xamarin/ios/deploy-test/provisioning/).
 2. In the solution file, find the iOS project you want to build and set up its project options.
 You need to set:
-   * the signing identity you want to use (for example, Developer)
+   * the signing identity you want to use (for example, Developer).
-   * the provisioning profile
+   * the provisioning profile.

    You can also set up custom entitlements in a .plist file.
 3. On your own machine, use our [codesigndoc](https://github.com/bitrise-tools/codesigndoc) tool to collect the code signing files of your project.